-Lay the gearbox housing on the bed of an arbor (or hydraulic) press with the pump side down, and support it so it is level and stable.
-Lubricate the inboard drive shaft bearing (29) and slide it into the gearbox housing bore until fully seated.
+Position the gearbox housing on the bed of an arbor (or hydraulic) press with the pump side down, and support it so it is level and stable.
+Lubricate the inboard drive shaft bearing (28) and slide it into the gearbox housing bore until fully seated.

-Install the woodruff key (16) in the shaft keyway.
-Position the helical gear (15) against the inboard bearing.
+Install the woodruff key (17) in the shaft keyway.
+Position the helical gear (16) in the gearbox so the teeth align with those on the pinion shaft and it is seated against the inboard bearing.
 Slide the drive shaft and assembled outboard bearing into the gearbox housing.
-Align the woodruff key with the gear keyway, and slide the gear onto the shaft.
+Align the woodruff key with the gear keyway and slide the gear onto the shaft.
 Press the drive shaft into the inboard bearing until fully seated.
-Install the cover plate and gasket (14 and 17) and secure with the capscrews (8).
+Install the cover plate and gasket (14 and 18) and secure with the capscrews (8).

-Apply a light coating of oil to the lip of the oil seal (26), and press it into the bearing cap (23) with the lip positioned as shown in Figure 1.
+Apply a light coating of oil to the lip of the oil seal (24), and press it into the bearing cap (21) with the lip positioned as shown in Figure 1.
 The face of the oil seal should be just flush with the outer face of the bearing cap.

-Install the bearing cap gasket (18), and slide the bearing cap over the shaft, being careful not to damage or roll the oil seal lip.
+Install the bearing cap gasket (18) and slide the bearing cap over the shaft, being careful not to damage or roll the oil seal lip.
 Secure the bearing cap with the nuts (20).